joel-day/custom-monorepo-template/README.md

 # Ensure you are connected to the new repository
 git remote -v

+# --rebase keeps your history clean by replaying your commits on top of what’s already in the remote
+git pull origin main --rebase

 # Create the virtual environment
 uv venv .venv